High-Altitude Medical

-High UV radiation in the mountains can cause sunburns and so-called snow blindness.
+High UV radiation in the mountains can cause sunburn and snow blindness.

-The name sounds dramatic, but it does not mean loss of vision.
-Snow blindness is a burn of the conjunctiva and cornea caused by UV-B radiation.
+The name sounds dramatic, but it does not cause permanent vision loss.
+Snow blindness is a burn of the cornea and conjunctiva caused by UV-B radiation.

-In the mountains, we are exposed to several times more sunlight than at sea level.
+In the mountains, we are exposed to much higher levels of solar radiation than at sea level:

-➤ Wear sunglasses not only on sunny days but also on cloudy ones, as UV penetrates through clouds.
+➤ Wear sunglasses not only on sunny days but also on cloudy days, as UV penetrates clouds

-➤ Choose models with side shields and a strap or cord to avoid losing your glasses.
+➤ Choose models with side shields and a strap or cord to prevent loss

-➤ Additional protection is provided by a wide-brimmed hat or a cap with a visor (for trekking).
+➤ Additional protection can include a wide-brimmed hat or a cap with a visor

-➤ On your trip, take two pairs of glacier glasses or sunglasses + goggles with UV filter.
+➤ Bring two pairs of glacier glasses or glasses + UV-filtered goggles for backup

 In extreme situations, glacier glasses can be improvised from a piece of foam mat, cardboard, or plastic with small holes, secured with a rubber band, tape, buff, or balaclava.

-You can also be inspired by the indigenous people of the Himalayas, who protected their eyes with hair and wool from yaks suspended above their eyes.
+You can also draw inspiration from Himalayan indigenous peoples, who protected their eyes with yak hair and wool hanging over the eyes.

 SYMPTOMS

-The first symptoms appear 4–12 hours after exposure, usually in the evening or at night.
-Typical symptoms include:
+Symptoms typically appear 4–12 hours after exposure, usually in the evening or at night.

-➤ Severe eye pain, worsening with eye movement.
+➤ Severe eye pain, worsening when moving the eyes

-➤ Tearing and a feeling of sand in the eyes.
+➤ Tearing and feeling of sand in the eyes

 TREATMENT

-The basis is rest in a dark place, e.g., in a tent or room, to protect the eyes from light.
+The key is rest in a dark place, such as a tent or room, to protect the eyes from light.

-➤ Apply an eye patch to protect against light.
+➤ Apply an eye patch to block light

-➤ In case of severe pain: Tramadol (Zaldiar), caution about side effects - nausea and vomiting.
+➤ For severe pain: Tramadol (Zaldiar) – note possible side effects such as nausea and vomiting

-➤ Optionally - eye drops that dilate pupils (e.g., Tropicamidum 1%) – 1 drop in each eye 3 times a day (do not use in individuals with glaucoma).
+➤ Optional: pupil-dilating drops (e.g., Tropicamide 1%) – 1 drop in each eye three times a day (do not use in glaucoma patients)

-➤ Eye ointment Floxal – 1 dose in each eye every 8 hours.
+➤ Floxal eye ointment – 1 dose in each eye every 8 hours

-➤ In extreme cases, a local anesthetic (e.g., Alcaine) can be used once, but no more than once, as it slows healing and increases the risk of corneal damage.
+In extreme cases, a single application of a local anesthetic (e.g., Alcaine) may be used, but no more than once, as it slows healing and increases risk of corneal damage

 RECOVERY TIME